An Occupational Therapist’s Role as a Diabetes Educator

 What OTs Don’t Do

-Even if an occupational therapist is a diabetes educator, he or she does not recommend changes in medications or meal plan, does not provide initial instruction in use of a blood glucose meter, nor teach injection techniques.
+Even if an occupational therapist is a diabetes educator, he or she does not recommend changes in medications or meal plan, does not provide initial instruction in use of a blood glucose meter, nor teach insulin injection techniques.

 An OT diabetes educator does not suggest appropriate blood glucose ranges, how to deal with persistent hypoglycemia, or what to do on a sick day.
 These situations require the intervention of a Certified Diabetes Educator, whose backgrounds are as nurses or dieticians.